-(i) As part of the row count functionality in SQL Compliance Manager 5.5 and above, we are now capturing Statement Completed instead of Statement Start.
-In some cases, if a SQL statement is run but not executed (e.g. SET SHOWPLAN\XML), SQL Compliance Manager may pick up those events.
+1 As part of the row count functionality in SQL Compliance Manager 5.5 and above, we are now capturing Statement Completed instead of Statement Start.
+In some cases, if a SQL statement is run but not executed (e.g. SET SHOWPLAN_XML), SQL Compliance Manager may pick up those events.